minhdang2803/Self-learning-Flutter/README.md

 - **appBar.preferredSize.height** is the height for AppBar
 - **MediaQuery.of(context).padding.top** is the padding field that is used to display the status bar on the top of the AppBar

-We also need to be aware of DRY (**Dont't Repeat Yourself**) because of inproving the performent of the app by not making again and again the same Object
+We also need to be aware of DRY (**Dont't Repeat Yourself**) because of improving the performence of the application by not creating again and again the same Object

 - Solution: we can make a new variable with the syntax: **final variable_name** and assign it with the widget